CoEDL/nocfl-js/documentation/why-not-ocfl.md

 traverse forwards through the versions collecting all of the files; with later versions of the file overwriting the earlier versions.
 Whilst possible to do with a simple file browser, it would be complex.
 A mitigation strategy is the development of a tool that given an object id, would `export` the object data to some location.
-(Whether anyone should be accesing a repository data store via a file browser is outside the scope of this discussion.
+(Whether anyone should be accessing a repository data store via a file browser is outside the scope of this discussion.
 I would say not but sometimes you get told to allow that...)